desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/module3-kubernetes-self-healing/README.md

-# Lab 3: Kubernetes Self-Healing Systems
+# Module 3: Kubernetes Self-Healing Systems

 ## Overview

-In this lab, you'll build infrastructure that **automatically recovers from failures**.
+This module demonstrates infrastructure that **automatically recovers from failures**.
 Using Kubernetes health probes, your system will detect problems and take corrective action without human intervention.

 ### What You'll Learn